Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Experiments

 \subsubsection{Evaluation Benchmarks}

 \paragraph{Fortran2CPP Evaluation Sets.} We used the remaining 652 pairs from our generated Fortran-to-C++ corpus as the \texttt{Fortran2CPP Code Pair Test} set.
 To assess broader generalization, we also adopted the HPC-Fortran-Cpp dataset~\citep{lei2023creating}, which contains 315 manually curated OpenMP Fortran/C++ pairs.
 After filtering for sources under 4,000 tokens, 301 pairs were retained for evaluation.
-As only 116 Fortran codes in the datasets are executable, the Unit Test Success rate is consistently low for this dataset.
+As only 116 of the 301 Fortran source programs in the HPC-Fortran-Cpp set are executable (the remainder require external dependencies or lack runnable entry points), the Unit Test Success rate is consistently low for this benchmark.

 \paragraph{CPP2CUDA Evaluation Sets.} Two complementary test sets were derived from the CodeRosetta source corpus, disjoint from the training indices.
 The first is the \texttt{CPP2CUDA Code Pair Test with Checksum}, containing the last 394 pairs evaluated under strict verification that enforces bit-exact checksum consistency between CPU and GPU outputs.
 The second is the \texttt{CPP2CUDA Code Pair Test}, an additional 528 pairs drawn from the remaining 800 samples that preceded the test subset.
 Both test sets were generated using the same pipeline configuration.